-ARTICLE XIV.
+ARTICLE 14.
 TEMPORARY EMPLOYEES

-- A. A temporary employee is an employee whose employment is: - 1. in a specific position not limited in duration but is sporadic or casual (normally 8 hours or less per week), or - 2. fixed at the time of employment for: - a. a specific project, or - b. relief for regular Employee absences including vacations, leaves of absence or termination, or augmenting regular staff occasioned by increased workloads or other conditions that may create a short term need. - B. A temporary appointment may not be made for the purpose of a trial period for an individual being considered for a regular appointment or as a "probationary period" preceding regular employment.
+- A. A temporary employee is an employee whose employment is: - 1. in a specific position that is sporadic or casual but not limited in duration or - 2. fixed at the time of employment for: - a. a specific project, or - b. relief for regular Employee absences including vacations, leaves of absence or termination, or augmenting regular staff occasioned by increased workloads or other conditions that may create a short-term need. - B. A temporary appointment may not be made for the purpose of a trial period for an individual being considered for a regular appointment or as a "probationary period" preceding regular employment.
 If a temporary employee works an average of twenty (20) or more hours per week for a period of six (6) months, the unit workload will be evaluated to determine the need for a regular Employee.
-If no need exists, the temporary assignment may be extended, but only by mutual agreement. - C. A temporary employee may not hold a position which requires work of an average of twenty (20) or more hours per week for longer than one (1) year without mutual agreement. - D. Regular unit Employees will receive priority over temporary employees when unit work schedules are being developed.
-To this end, after all regular Employees are scheduled, the manager may then add temporary employees to the schedule.
+If no need exists, the temporary assignment may be extended, but only by mutual agreement. - C. A temporary employee may not hold a position which requires work of an average of twenty (20) or more hours per week for longer than one (1) year without mutual agreement. - D. Regular unit Employees will receive priority over temporary employees when unit work schedules are being developed, with flexibility for management to schedule temporary employees in a manner that ensures adequate staffing coverage.

-ARTICLE XV.
+ARTICLE 15.
 DISCIPLINE

-- A. The Employer will not discharge or take disciplinary action against a non-probationary Bargaining Unit member without just cause.
-Where appropriate, such disciplinary action will be corrective and progressive in nature; provided, however, and subject to just cause standards, the Employer reserves the right to issue discipline appropriate to the offense.
-In cases of serious misconduct, the Employer may administer accelerated discipline, up to and including discharge. - B. The Employer reserves the right to place an Employee on a non-disciplinary paid administrative leave pending the outcome of an investigation.
+- A. The Employer will not discharge or take disciplinary action against a non-probationary Bargaining Unit member without just cause and without notification of the Union.
+Disciplinary action shall be corrective and progressive in nature rather than punitive; and subject to just cause standards, the Employer reserves the right to issue discipline appropriate to the offense.
+In cases of serious misconduct, the Employer may administer accelerated discipline, up to and including discharge. - B. After initial review and validation that the issues identified are credible, Management shall endeavor to investigate any matter that may lead to discipline in a timely, prompt and thorough manner.
+Anonymous complaints that cannot be substantiated shall not be the basis for discipline. - C. The Employer reserves the right to place an Employee on a non-disciplinary paid administrative leave pending the outcome of an investigation with appropriate notification and updates to the

+Union.
 The Employer shall not extend such leaves longer than necessary to conduct a thorough investigation and ensure the safety of patients, staff, and the Employee(s).
 The Employer agrees to make reasonable efforts to return the Employee to the workplace prior to the conclusion of the investigation, when possible.
 The Employer agrees to meet with the Union upon request to the share status of the investigation and address any concerns the Union or Employee may have.